Merridy Anne Pugh

 Later she drew birds, flowers and fish.
 All wrong, Merridy!
 Wrong!

 By the time she started drawing guinea pigs, Hazel was getting fed up.
-Now she does a variety of guinea pig art: pen and ink, cartoons using InDesign on her trusty laptop, digital fingerpainting, photography, and real thumbprints.
+Now she does lots of guinea pig art: pen and ink, cartoons using InDesign on her trusty laptop, digital fingerpainting, photography, and real thumbprints.
 She's even made art with guinea pig pellets, but that's another story.

 The Emperor Hazel One-Eye